 The focus needs to be at the intersection of people, process and technology.

-When we work with companies who are at an inflection point, we start with the strategic plan and then define strategic and operating gaps in the business that will need to be remedied.
-The roadmap to doubling in size is a transformation of the business that will insure its’ strategic success.
+When we work with companies who are at an inflection point, we utilize our Strategic Planning 5.0™ methodology, define strategic and operating gaps in the business and work with senior leadership to create a new strategy focused on fixing strategic gaps and operating gaps.
+The roadmap to doubling in size is typically transformation of the business that will insure its’ strategic success.

 Each leadership team needs to ask itself the following questions:

 - Is our company at an inflection Point?

 - If so, what are we doing to address it?

 More insight to the concept of an inflection point can be found on the following links: